rodrigoadfaria/obj-viewer/README.txt

   Just open the 'objViewer.html' page in your preferred web browser and enjoy it!
 We have detailed aspects regarding the features above:

-  [Load file] read a .obj file with the description of faces, vertices, normals and object name.
+  [Load OBJ file...] read a .obj file with the description of faces, vertices, normals and object name.
   Some commands such as 'mtllib', 'usemtl', are not being read.

   [Rotate X] rotate the object in X axis.